Highlights

 Some part of dark matter could consist of small, roughly asteroid mass, black holes that formed almost immediately after the Big Bang.
 We have used available data from neutrino telescopes, gamma ray telescopes, as well as radio telescopes, to set strong constraints on this possibility.

-Published in PRL (with Ranjan Laha and Anupam Ray, 2020).
+Published in Physical Review Letters (with Ranjan Laha and Anupam Ray, 2020).

 Published in JCAP (with Shikhar Mittal, Girish Kulkarni, and Anupam Ray, 2021).